 Intended outcome Success criteria Challenge 1 To having a whole school approach to improving attendance and punctuality.
-Increase overall attendance from 91.74% (2022 -2023) Reduce the number of persistent absentees from 29.32%(2022-2023) Reduce the number of children arriving late 4883 (2022-2023) Reduce the attendance gap between DP and non-DP so that the difference is less than 5% All staff know that attendance is everyone's responsibility The school rigorously follows up and challenges absence.
+Increase overall attendance from 92.8% (2023 -2024) Reduce the number of persistent absentees from 23.4% (2023-2024) Reduce the number of children arriving late 1755 (2023-2024) All staff know that attendance is everyone's responsibility The school rigorously follows up and challenges absence.
 Pupils report that they want to be in school through the pupil voice.
 Events will be strategically placed to encourage children to attend school.
 Staff actively engage with the pupil premium provision map and the attendance policy.
 Challenge 2 and 3 Teachers rigorously monitor those pupils identified as disadvantaged pupils in their class using regular and accurate formative assessments, identifying gaps and misconceptions providing pupils with targeted intervention and clear and developmental feedback.
-Disadvantaged pupils make at least good progress Knowledge and understanding of key concepts are retained All year groups have a clear plan to raise attainment of pupils with disadvantage and reduce the gap.
+Disadvantaged pupils make expected progress Knowledge and understanding of key concepts are retained All year groups have a clear plan to raise attainment of pupils with disadvantage and reduce the gap.
 Teachers are using questioning effectively to assess pupils' understanding Teachers routinely adapt lessons in response to pupils learning Teachers have a good understanding of each pupil and what their next steps are Teachers use their assessment data to ensure that gaps are identified, and intervention is timely and targeted Teachers use assessment data to effectively track vulnerable groups of children to ensure the best possible outcomes for them - particularly our disadvantaged pupils and boys.

-• Staff are particularly mindful of the barriers to learning for those pupils identified as SEN and disadvantaged pupils and ensure every opportunity for catch up or experience is offered to those pupils.
+Staff are particularly mindful of the barriers to learning for those pupils identified as SEN and disadvantaged pupils and ensure every opportunity for catch up or experience is offered to those pupils.

-- Staff are able to use the pupil premium provision map and review targets termly. - Children who are meeting expectations are challenged to aspire to greater depth. - Eligible pupils are identified and invited to attend before or after school tuition (not NTP).
+- Staff are able to use the pupil premium provision map and review targets termly. - Children who are meeting expectations are challenged to aspire to greater depth. - Eligible pupils are identified and invited to attend before or after school tuition (School Led, not NTP).